FEAR AND JOY PAIRING

-Re-associate eye contact with something that is non-threatening, enjoyable, healthy, or normal,such as:
+Re-associate eye contact with something non-threatening, enjoyable, healthy, or normal, such as:

 - Puppets.
 Learning puppetry teaches the importance of eye contact between the puppet and the audience.

 - Optical Illusion Puzzles.
 These puzzles require training the eye to see things differently.
 It is fascinating to see completely different things from viewing the same photograph.
 The only difference is a change in one’s point of view.
-If you look at someone with a fearful or negative perception it will likely reveal a different image than if you look at the same person with a more positive point of view.
+Looking at someone with a fearful or negative perception will likely reveal a different image than if you look at the same person with a more positive point of view.

 - Rebus Puzzles.
 These puzzles use pictures and symbols to represent a word or phrase.
-For example a picture of an eye next to a heart next to a U-turn arrow.
-This is to represent the phrase, I love you.
+For example, an image of an eye next to a heart next to a U-turn arrow.
+This is to describe the phrase; I love you.
 These puzzles show various communications based on observations.

 - Picture Puzzles.
 This is a puzzle of two pictures of the same person, place, or thing, but something is slightly different.
 The object is to find those differences.

 - Brainteasers.
-These games force you to think of alternative explanations for various circumstances or observations.
-For example a box with the word Head above the word Heels.
+These games make you think of alternative explanations for various circumstances or observations.
+For example, a box with the word Head above the word Heels.
 The answer is Head over Heels.
 It teaches different interpretations from the same observations.

 - Jigsaw Puzzles.
 These puzzles focus the mind on the minute elements of a picture.
 It requires observation and analysis.
 No one can solve a Jigsaw puzzle by refusing to look at the picture.

 - Photography.
-This requires looking at something with different point of views.
-Taking a quick picture of something or someone does not take into account the shadows that are may be crossing the subjects face, or the things going on behind the subject, or whether the light is sufficient to capture the subtle nuances.
-The photograph learns the importance of observing these other things.
+This requires looking at something from a different point of view.
+Taking a quick picture of something or someone does not take into account the shadows that may be crossing the subjects face, the things going on behind the subject, or whether the light is sufficient to capture the subtle nuances.
+The photographer learns the importance of observing these other things.

 Exercise # 3.
-Steven is 35 year-old computer programmer.
-He has been divorced for 3 years and is interested in dating again.
+Steven is a 35-year-old computer programmer.
+He has been divorced for three years and is interested in dating again.
 He wants to ask Elizabeth, a friend from church, out to dinner.
 But, he is afraid that he will be rejected.
-Each time he builds the the nerve to call her, he backs down.
-Twice he hung up on telephone when she answered and said “Hello.”
-He began to worry that she would find out who made the call even though he has a blocked number.
+Each time he builds the nerve to call her, he backs down.
+He hung up on the telephone twice when she answered and said, “Hello.”
+He began to worry that she would find out who made the call even though he had a blocked number.

 What Joy should Steven select to get over his fear of rejection?

 Rejection.
-Rejection is a fear and not a symptom.
-However, a couple symptoms that are associated with this fear are “hesitancy to make a decision” and “risk avoidance”.
+Rejection is fear and not a symptom.
+However, some symptoms associated with this fear are “hesitancy to make a decision” and “risk avoidance.”

-Re-associate this hesitancy or risk avoidance with something that is non-threatening, enjoyable, healthy, or normal,such as:
+Re-associate this hesitancy or risk avoidance with something non-threatening, enjoyable, healthy, or usual, such as:

 - Monopoly® Game.
 This game teaches that you cannot win without taking risks and making decisions.

 - Chess.
 This is a game of strategy.
-This is another game showing that a player cannot win without raking risks and making decisions.
+This is another game showing that a player cannot win without taking risks and making decisions.

 - Learn Geometry.
 This is directed to C-Type Personalities more than others.
 Algebra deals with solving problems by proving what something is.
 Geometry deals with solving problems by proving what something is not.
-For example, in a triangle, if one angle is greater than 90 degrees, all other angles must be less.
+For example, if one angle is greater than 90 degrees in a triangle, all other angles must be less.
 Rejecting something is progress and a scientific method.
 A rejection by Elizabeth may be a necessary step before asking out the perfect match.

 Exercise # 4.
 Alice is 21 years old and unmarried.
-She works as a telephone receptionist for small law firm.
+She works as a telephone receptionist for a small law firm.
 She has no savings.
-She was let go because of lack of legal work at her office.
+She was let go because of her office’s lack of legal work.
 She is afraid that she will be evicted from her apartment.

 What fear does Alice have, and what symptoms go with that fear?